preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia certs update

-Update a certificate of a tenant.
+Update a Omnia Cloud certificate.

 ##### Example<a id="example-certs-update"></a>
 ```